Hyperacidity, GERD, and ulcers:

 ZEGERID for ORAL SUSPENSION Warnings/Precautions:

 Symptomatic response does not preclude gastric malignancy.
-Discontinue if acute interstitial nephritis, cutaneous/systemic lupus erythematosus occurs.
+Discontinue and evaluate if acute tubulointerstitial nephritis, cutaneous/systemic lupus erythematosus occurs.
 Sodium-restricted diets.
 CHF.
 Avoid in Bartter's syndrome, hypokalemia, hypocalcemia, or acid-base balance abnormalities.
 Long-term therapy (eg, >3yrs) may lead to malabsorption/deficiency of Vit.
 B12.
 Monitor magnesium levels during prolonged therapy.
 Increased risk of fundic gland polyps with long-term use (esp. >1yr) or osteoporosis-related fractures (hip, wrist or spine) with long-term (>1yr) and multiple daily dose PPI therapy.
 Use lowest dose for shortest duration appropriate to condition.
 Hepatic impairment or Asian patients: avoid use for maintenance of healing of EE.
 Pregnancy.
 Nursing mothers.

 ZEGERID for ORAL SUSPENSION Classification: